Close Menu

 Your mental condition may also require you to have support or a person to watch over you all the time in order to work.
 The more support you need from others or the more help you need in order to function at work, the more limited the SSA will find you to be.
 If you need a work setting with a supervisor who helps you all day, then the SSA will find you cannot work at a normal job in the economy.
 The SSA calls this sheltered work.

 Disability with a mental health condition pays each person a different amount.
 The reason for that is that no one earns the same amount of money during their working years.
 Since SSD payments are based on your personal earnings record, you are unique.
 Therefore, your monthly payment is also a unique amount.
 The monthly benefit amount for mental health conditions also depends on if you receive SSI or SSDI benefits, or both.
+Most people who receive SSDI payments average around $1500 a month.

+The average SSI payment for adults in 2024 is $943 per month.
+If you have a mental health condition, then how much monthly money SSA pays in SSI benefits also depends on your income and current assets.
 If you win SSI benefits for a mental illness, the amount you could receive depends on what state you live in.
 It will also depend on how much monthly income you have.

 That is because SSI benefits is a needs based program and it is only intended for individual with very limited income and resources, as well as a severe mental health condition.

-If you are filing for SSDI benefits because you have a mental health condition, then you’ll need to be able to show that you are no longer able to work full time.
+If you are filing for SSDI benefits because you have a mental health condition, then you’ll need to be able to show you are no longer able to work full time.

 You also need to have worked a specific amount of time and have earned enough work credits to qualify.
 Because SSDI benefits are for workers who at one time could work full time, but now can not anymore because of a medical condition, such as a mental illness.
 Usually, SSDI monthly payments from the SSA are larger than SSI monthly payments.

 If you have a mental health case, you should hire an attorney to help you win your benefits.
 Why?
 Because you need to provide for your family.
 A lawyer can help you win your SSD benefits using the Part B rules.
 You are three times more likely to win your benefits if you hire an attorney.
-In order to hire Cannon Disability, all you need to do is contact us.
+In order to hire our law firm, all you need to do is contact us.
 We offer a free discussion about your case over the phone.
 Furthermore, it doesn’t cost you any upfront money to hire us.
 Why?

 Because you only pay us an attorney fee if we win your case.
 Therefore, if we win your SSD case, then you pay the attorney fee out of your back benefits.
 If you do not win, then you do not pay an attorney.